romarcablao/scenarios-kubernetes/kubernetes/01-namespaces-and-pods/step6/text.md

 Let's practice!

-1. Create namespace: `lab1`
+##  Create namespace: `cloudnative`

-Create a `pod` with the following constraints:
+## Create a `pod` with the following constraints:

-1. Pod name: `happyelephant`
+1. Pod name: `jenkins`
-2. Deploy pod in a `lab1` namespace
+2. Deploy pod in a `cloudnative` namespace
-3. Add `3 labels`
+3. Add additional labels:
-4. Use this container image: `jenkins:latest`
+    a. app: jenkins
-5. Set the container with `8080 port`
+    b. company: stratpoint
-6. Check happyelephant is running successfully
+4. Use this container image: `jenkins/jenkins:lts`
-7. Delete happyelephant pod (remember set up path: /root/pods-manifests/)
+5. Expose the pod using a service and check if `Jenkins` is running successfully